Resources

 But there’s often a lot of fear around talking about diversity, equity, and inclusion.
 One study found that 55% of people are afraid to talk about DE&I because they might say the wrong thing, for instance.
 And fairness is such a sensitive topic – it can be hard to uncover employees’ true feelings.

-An employee engagement platform like Winningtemp provides a safe, anonymous outlet to bring these topics into the light in a sensitive, non-accusatory way.
+A team success platform like Winningtemp provides a safe, anonymous outlet to bring these topics into the light in a sensitive, non-accusatory way.
 To support better non-scary conversations and so you can trust you’re doing the right things to create a fair, inclusive team environment.

 Burnout is one of the biggest issues facing the workforce today.
 But it’s not only employees who are suffering.
 Managers are also under huge pressure and struggling with burnout: it’s the burned-out leading the burned-out.
 An employee engagement platform like Winningtemp makes it way easier to be a better manager.
 Watch our two-minute demo video here.
 Or…